loicfrance/mahoyo_tools/chs_decypher/README.md

 # CHS scripts decyphering

-This directory contains markdown files and python scripts to help decypher the `chs` (Compiled Hunex Script) format used by the game for its scripts, and _hopefully_ decompile it into its `.hss` (Hunex Script Source ?) equivalent.
+This directory contains markdown files and (yet-to-be created) python scripts to help decypher the `chs` (Compiled Hunex Script) format used by the game for its scripts, and _hopefully_ decompile it into its `.hss` (Hunex Script Source ?) equivalent.

 ## CHS file structure

 CHS files are made of four sections: the header, the instructions, the strings and the raw values.

+Strings and raw values can are addressed with their position in the file, minus the size of the first subsection of the header (`30h` = 48)

 ### Header